About the Policy

 Discipline & Reviews

-The Oviedo Police Department prohibits the use of Bias-Based policing.
-Personnel found in violation of this mandate will be subject to disciplinary action up to and including termination.
+The Oviedo Police Department prohibits the use of Biased Policing.
+Personnel found in violation of this order will be subject to corrective measures which may include remedial training or disciplinary action.

-Professional Standards will be responsible for an annual administrative review and summary of all of the Department’s Bias-Based profiling complaints for the year, including whether they were sustained, not sustained, or exonerated.
-This will also include a review of agency practices and citizen concerns.
+Professional Standards is responsible for an annual administrative review of all the department’s Biased Policing complaints for the year, including whether they were sustained, not sustained, unfounded, or exonerated.
+This will also encompass a review of agency practices and traffic stop procedures related to fair and impartial policing.